maleina/Chat-Room/README.md

 # Chat Room
-Chat room application implementation using WebSocket.
+A very simple chatroom web app using WebSocket and STOMP with the Spring Boot MVC framework, implemented as part of Udacity's Java Developer Nanodegree program.

 ## Background
-WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.
+For those who may not know, WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.
+In this project, starter code was provided for both the front and backends.
+See "Work Completed" below for more specifics as to what was implemented.

 ## Work Completed
 ### Implemented the message model